ebkalderon/merkle-tree-nix-store-thing/README.md

 * Every unique file in the store is stored as a sparse object in the content-addressable `objects` directory, similar to Git and OSTree.
 Hashes are based on BLAKE3 instead of SHA256 for performance and security.
-* Realized derivations (aka "checkouts") are, ahem, _checked out_ into the `packages` directory.
+* Realized derivations are instantiated in the `packages` directory, reconstructed from the objects in the Merkle tree.
-* Files are transparently deduplicated on disk using hard links without requiring regular optimization passes, like Nix.
+* Files are transparently deduplicated on disk using hard links without requiring regular optimization passes.

 ## Future work